deep-learning-indaba/Baobab/README.md

 ## Tasks

 Tasks are being managed in the Issues and Projects tabs.
+If you want to work on a particular issue, please assign yourself to it.
+Each issue should include a "definition of done" checklist that should be met before submitting a pull request to merge into the develop branch.

 ## Running with Docker
 The database, back-end and front-end can be brought up together with